labgem/microscope-user-doc/docs/content/transcriptomic/NGSDiffExprAnalysis.rst

 		The MA-plot is a plot of log2 Fold Change (~expression level ratio between conditions) against the log2 of mean normalized count (~expression level).
 		It provides a global and useful overview of the Differentially Expressed Genes for a comparison.

-			In orange, significant differentially expressed genes acccording to the FDR cut-off constraint of the selection form.
+			In orange, significant differentially expressed genes according to the FDR cut-off constraint of the selection form.
-			In blue, non significant genes acccording to the FDR cut-off constraint of the selection form.
+			In blue, non significant genes according to the FDR cut-off constraint of the selection form.

-			In clear color (orange or blue), the filtered genes according to abs(L2FoldChange) constraint of the selection form.
+			In clear colour (orange or blue), the filtered genes according to abs(L2FoldChange) constraint of the selection form.
 			Note that significant genes could be filtered out.

 			Mouse over a gene in the MA-plot magnifies the point representing it and displays additional information about the gene.